LSEG-API-Samples/Article.WebSocketAPI.CSharp.DevContainer.RTO/README.md

 ![figure-1](images/01_architecture-containers.png "Visual Studio Code Remote - Containers diagram")

 The previous [Article.RTSDK.Java.Cpp.DevContainer](https://github.com/Refinitiv-API-Samples/Article.RTSDK.Java.Cpp.DevContainer) project demonstrates how to use Refinitiv Real-Time SDK Java/C++ Docker Images devcontainer with VS Code Remote - Containers extension.
-This example project shows how to set up a [.NET](https://dotnet.microsoft.com/en-us/) (to be precise, [.NET Core](https://github.com/dotnet/core)) devcontainer with the Remote - Containers extension to for the Refinitiv Real-Time Optimized (RTO) [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) WebSocket examples [using a Dockerfile](https://code.visualstudio.com/docs/remote/create-dev-container#_dockerfile).
+This example project shows how to set up a [.NET](https://dotnet.microsoft.com/en-us/) devcontainer with the Remote - Containers extension to for the Refinitiv Real-Time Optimized (RTO) [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) WebSocket examples [using a Dockerfile](https://code.visualstudio.com/docs/remote/create-dev-container#_dockerfile).
 This Dockerfile is built on top of the [refinitivapis/websocket_api](https://hub.docker.com/r/refinitivapis/websocket_api) Docker Image and developers can run the RTO C# WebSocket examples codes directly in VS Code.

+**Update**: The [refinitivapis/websocket_api](https://hub.docker.com/r/refinitivapis/websocket_api) Docker Image has been updated to the current version of [WebSocket API GitHub](https://github.com/Refinitiv/websocket-api) repository.
+All C# example projects have been update to .NET 6.0.

 ## <a id="Introduction"></a>Refinitiv WebSocket API Introduction